By Marcin Wojtyczka

 - Verify your position

-- Make a plan and consider re-routing: assess your situation (shipping lanes, lee shore and shallows) and make a plan on how you want to ride the storm, e.g. escape to the port of refuge, steer downwind, going into deep water from anchorage / port
+- Make a plan and consider re-routing: assess your situation (shipping lanes, lee shore and shallows) and make a plan, e.g. escape to port of refuge, steer downwind, going into deep water from anchorage / port

 - Update weather forecast and plot storm position and possible track